blockchainofthings/CatenisAPIClientWPPlugin/readme.txt

 == Upgrade Notice ==

 = 1.1.0 =
-All users are advised to upgrade to this version even if not planning to use notifications since it also adds some enhancements and fixes to the basic functionality.
+All users are advised to upgrade to this version even if not planning to use notifications since it also adds several enhancements and fixes to the basic functionality.

 == Receiving Notifications ==